These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T3A10 (D)

-What may occur if VHF or UHF data signals propagate over multiple paths?
+What may occur if data signals propagate over multiple paths?

 D. Error rates are likely to increase